MSc Breast Imaging

 UK/ROI/ Channel Islands

-Yearly fees are based on the number of credits that you wish to undertake per academic year with £1,242.20 payable for each 20 credit unit.
-As an example, for a student undertaking 60 credit points (3 x 20 credit units, aiming for 180 credits over 3 years) the fee would be £3,727 per annum.
+Yearly fees are based on the number of credits that you wish to undertake per academic year.
+60 credit points (3 x 20 credit units) the fee would be £3,910 per annum.

-Yearly fees are based on the number of credits that you wish to undertake per academic year with £2,070.60 payable for each 20 credit unit.
-As an example, for a student undertaking 60 credit points (3 x 20 credit units, aiming for 180 credits over 3 years) the fee would be £6,212 per annum.
+Yearly fees are based on the number of credits that you wish to undertake per academic year.
+60 credit points (3 x 20 credit units) the fee would be £6,516 per annum.

 Additional Course Costs